Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     ```

 >[!Note]
 > Copilot chat: "It seems like you want to ignore leading and trailing spaces when searching for a plane by its name.
 You can achieve this by using the Trim method on the name parameter before using it in the Contains method.
-Here's how you can adjust the GetByName method."
+Here's how you can adjust the Search method."

-- In the `GetByName` method, place your cursor before the `var planes` line added above.
+- In the `Search` method, place your cursor before the `var planes` line added above.

     ```csharp
     public class PlanesControllerTests